gemstackio/the-complete-algorand-development-course-old/ch-14-modifying-an-asa/14_4-send-configured-asa-modification-transaction.md

 ## Learning Objective

-By the end of this section student should be able to
+By the end of this section student should be able to sign and send an configured ASA modification transaction.

 ## Getting Started

 1. First we need to sign the transaction that our `configure_transaction_to_update_asset()` function returns:
 ```python
 # main.py